NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 * `postShellHook`: Hook to execute commands after `shellHook`.
 * `removeBinByteCode ? true`: Remove bytecode from `/bin`.
 Bytecode is only created when the filenames end with `.py`.
+* `relaxDeps ? !(builtins.elem format [ "egg" "other" ])`: Relax Python
+  dependencies restrictions for packages build in wheel format.
+See the dedicated (section)[#using-pythonrelaxdepshook] for more information.
 * `setupPyGlobalFlags ? []`: List of flags passed to `setup.py` command.
 * `setupPyBuildFlags ? []`: List of flags passed to `setup.py build_ext` command.